elementary/hig/code-reviews.md

 ---
-description: How to make a Code Review a fruitful experience for coders and reviewers alike.
+description: Guidelines to make code reviews fruitful for developers and reviewers alike.
 ---

 # Code Reviews

-Code reviews play a crucial role in the elementary OS development process: Having other people verifying your code works as intended is certainly a big boost for overall code quality.
-But they serve an even bigger purpose: They provide the opportunity to learn from each other.
-This guide provides some tips and best practices to minimize the barriers for doing or receiving Code Reviews.
+Code reviews play a crucial role in the elementary OS development process: Having other people verifying your code works as intended certainly improves the overall code quality.
+But those reviews serve an even bigger purpose: They provide an opportunity to learn from each other.
+This guide tries to minimize the barrier for code reviews by providing a common ground of best practices and philosophies which proved to be useful over the years.

-## Writing Code for Reviews
+## Guidelines for Developing Code

 ### Program for the present, not the future